Narre Warren North

 Narre Warren North features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 90.2% of all households, including 53.4% couples with children, 29.3% couples without children, and 6.9% single parent families.
-Non-family households account for 9.8%, with lone person households at 8.5% and group households comprising 1.3%.
-The median household size is 3.3 people, larger than the Greater Melbourne average of 2.9.
+Family households account for 90.2% of all households, including 53.4% couples with children, 29.3% couples without children, and 6.9% single parent families.
+Non-family households constitute the remaining 9.8%, with lone person households at 8.5% and group households comprising 1.3%.
+The median household size is 3.3 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households